Mental Health Counselor Careers

 Most states also require mental health counselors to have advanced degrees as well, such as master’s degrees in counseling.
 Experience in a clinical setting is also usually required before becoming a licensed mental health counselor.

 Your education usually won’t stop even after you’ve become a licensed mental health counselor, however.
 If you choose to pursue a mental health counseling career, it is important to participate in continuing education programs or workshops in order to keep abreast of any important developments in this field.

-The salaries of mental health counselors varies, depending on the are of specialization experience.
+The salaries of mental health counselors vary depending on the area of specialization and experience.
 Mental health counselors that have worked for the military for several years, for instance, will often earn much more than those starting out in entry level positions with non-profit groups.

 According to the Bureau of Labor Statistics, the median salary for mental health counselors is $49,710 as of May 2022.
 The top 10% earn more than $82,000 annually.
 Religious organizations offer the highest mean salary at $86,580 followed by business and professional organizations ($80,680) and insurance-related agencies ($77,710).

 2022 US Bureau of Labor Statistics job market trends and salary figures for mental health counselors are based on national data, not school-specific information.
 Conditions in your area may vary.
 Data accessed June 2023.